Substance Abuse in Employees & Coworkers: How Can You Help?

 - Trying to talk to the employee rather than reporting concerns to management.

-It will ultimately be more helpful to avoid making excuses for them and hold them accountable for their actions.1 Listed below are tips for peers and supervisors to do so.
+It will ultimately be more helpful to avoid making excuses for them and hold them accountable for their actions.1

 There are a handful of effective ways to help your coworker if you are concerned about their substance use.
 Most importantly, though, remember that only trained professionals can diagnose a substance use disorder.
 Because other conditions can cause symptoms that present similarly, avoid trying to diagnose problems you observe in others.